DFE-Digital/get-into-teaching-app/app/views/content/non-uk-teachers/visas-for-non-uk-trainees.md

 ### Your partner and children

-If your course starts after 1 January 2024, you'll not be able to bring your partner and children with you on a Student visa.
+If your course starts after 1 January 2024, you will not be able to bring your partner and children with you on a Student visa.

 You may be able to bring your partner and children with you on a Skilled Worker visa.